appscode/blog/content/post/introducing-kubedb-enterprise/index.md

 authors:
   - Tamal Saha
 tags:
-  - Cloud native
+  - cloud-native
-  - Kubernetes
+  - kubernetes
   - database
-  - Elasticsearch
+  - elasticsearch
-  - MariaDB
+  - mariadb
-  - Memcached
+  - memcached
-  - MongoDB
+  - mongodb
-  - MySQL
+  - mysql
-  - PostgreSQL
+  - postgresql
-  - Redis
+  - redis
 ---

 SAN LEANDRO, Calif. -- AppsCode, a global leader in Enterprise-grade Kubernetes-native Data Platforms, has released KubeDB Enterprise Edition, a production-grade cloud-native database management solution for Kubernetes.
 KubeDB Enterprise edition is the open core version of popular open source project [KubeDB](https://github.com/kubedb).
 It includes all the features (clustering, etc.) of KubeDB Community Edition and extends it by automating Day 2 DBA tasks, such as database backup/recovery, upgrading version, horizontal and vertical scaling, TLS/SSL support, updating configuration post provisioning, connection pooling, etc. It works on Kubernetes clusters on bare-metal or public clouds.
 With KubeDB, developers don’t have to become DBAs or be afraid of vendor lock-in.